OneGraph/oneblog/README.md

 # Build a blog powered by GitHub issues

-This repo powers the OneGraph Product Updates blog at [onegraph.com/changelog](https://www.onegraph.com/changelog).
+This repo allows you to generate a blog from GitHub issues on a repo.
+It powers the [OneGraph Product Updates blog](https://www.onegraph.com/changelog), [Stepan Parunashvili's blog](https://stopa.io/), [bdougie.live](https://www.bdougie.live/), and more.

-All of the posts on the changelog are stored as [issues on the OneGraph changelog repo](https://github.com/OneGraph/onegraph-changelog/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Apublish+).
+All of the posts are stored as issues on the repo (e.g. [OneGraph/onegraph-changelog](https://github.com/OneGraph/onegraph-changelog/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Apublish+)).

 When you visit the page at [onegraph.com/changelog](https://www.onegraph.com/changelog), a GraphQL query fetches the issues from GitHub via OneGraph's persisted queries and renders them as blog posts.